Intercalated Degree in International Health BSc

-You will have the option of doing field work overseas, gaining experience of research design, risk assessment, research ethics, data collection and analysis.
+You will have the option of doing field work overseas (subject to any government and University of Leeds COVID restrictions), gaining experience of research design, risk assessment, research ethics, data collection and analysis.

 For more information and a full list of typical modules available on this course, please read Intercalated Degree in International Health BSc in the course catalogue